Swimming not advised

-Please do not swim or enter the water at Stockton Beach in the Worimi Conservation Lands.
+Swimming is not advised at the Worimi Conservation Lands.
 Tragically, people have drowned while swimming here.
 The beach is remote, unpatrolled and has dangerous rip currents, unexpected large waves and sudden drop offs.
 Ocean conditions can change rapidly.
-Mobile phone service is also limited here – you may…
+Mobile phone service is also limited here – you may not be able to call for help…

 Tourism partnership opportunities prospectus – Worimi Conservation Lands and Worimi LALC freehold lands